Automatic collection maps

 mapper.Map<IList<Category>, ICollection<CategoryDto>>(myCategories, myCategoryDtos);

-// Map to an existing collection using a custom matching method
+// Map to an existing collection using a custom matching method (used for all types matching the provided types, in case of nested collections)

 mapper.Map(myCategories, myCategoryDtos, (source, destination, context) => source?.Code == destination?.Code);